fstarnaud/ozp-documentation-wiki/Iteration-35.md

 ### 508
 * Demo Free 508 Compliance Tools we are using
 * Improve accessibility for (Center, HUD, Webtop)
+* Attend meeting with 508 compliance to make sure we are on the right track

 ### IWC/Legacy Adapter
 *